yabebalFantaye/aws_bash/README.md

 - ecs

-and resources in aws for machine learning and data engineering projects.
+and other services in aws for machine learning and data engineering projects.